The Grief I Deserved

 Nala, on the other hand, could not have cared less.

-Nala's the kind of dog who intuitively knows when something's off.
+Nala's a sweetheart of a dog that just intuitively knows when something's off.
 She'll sit next to you when you're sad, rest her head on your knee to show her love.
-So after Molly died, I was sure she’d act sad, sniff around Molly’s old spots, maybe whine a little.

-But she’s getting old now.
+But she’s getting older now.
 Her face is aging.
-She moves slower and sleeps longer.
+She moves more slowly and sleeps longer.
 And I’m not ready to imagine the day she isn’t here to wake us up or stand guard at the door or fart through a movie like a drunk uncle at Thanksgiving.

 So to anyone I ever silently judged for falling apart over a pet: I get it now.